sadranafe/JS-projects/full Page/README.md

-# Responsive Full page
+# Full page
-Responsive full page with HTML , CSS and JS.
+full page with HTML , CSS and JS.

 [see Demo](https://shimmering-banoffee-71c08a.netlify.app/)